 Beginning in March 2020, the rapid spread of COVID-19, along with government mandated restrictions on travel, required stay-in-place orders, and other social distancing measures, resulted in a drastic decline in near-term air travel demand in the United States, and caused reductions in revenues and income levels as compared to corresponding pre-pandemic periods.
-The decline in demand for air travel has had a material adverse effect on our business and results of operations for the three and six months ended June 30, 2021 and the comparable prior year periods.
-Although we have seen significant recovery of demand through the quarter ended June 30, 2021, we are unable to predict the future spread of COVID-19, including future variants of the virus including the most recent Delta variant, as well as efficacy and adherence rates of vaccines and the resulting measures that may be introduced by governments or other parties and what impact they may have on the demand for air travel.
-The impact of the Delta variant on bookings, which we believe is negative, and the duration of that impact, are difficult to isolate or predict.
+The decline in demand for air travel has had a material adverse effect on our business and results of operations for the three and nine months ended September 30, 2021 and the comparable prior year periods.
+Although we have seen significant recovery of demand through the quarter ended September 30, 2021 as compared to the corresponding prior year period, we are unable to predict the future spread of COVID-19, including future variants of the virus such as the recent Delta variant, as well as efficacy and adherence rates of vaccines and related boosters and the resulting measures that may be introduced by governments or other parties and what impact those measures may have on the demand for air travel.
+The impact of the Delta variant on bookings, which was negative during the three months ended September 30, 2021, and the duration of that impact, are difficult to isolate or predict.
 We are closely monitoring the impact of the Delta variant and expect any impact to be short term in nature given the availability of vaccines and the likely increase in vaccination rates in response to the Delta variant.

 Beginning in December 2020, the Food and Drug Administration issued emergency use authorizations for various vaccines for COVID-19.
-As the vaccines continue to be distributed, administered and made available to a broader range of the population, confidence in travel has increased, particularly in the domestic leisure market on which our business is focused.
-While we have experienced a 72% increase in passenger volumes as well as a meaningful increase in bookings during the quarter ended June 30, 2021, as compared to the first quarter of 2021, we continue to closely monitor the COVID-19 pandemic and the need to adjust capacity and deploy other operational and cost-control measures as necessary to preserve short-term liquidity needs and ensure long-term viability of our business.
+Widespread distribution of the vaccines has led to increased confidence in travel, particularly in the domestic leisure market on which our business is focused.
+While we have experienced a meaningful increase in passenger volumes as well as bookings since the vaccines became widely available, demand recovery slowed during the second half of the quarter ending September 30, 2021, due to the rise in cases from the Delta variant.
+We continue to closely monitor the COVID-19 pandemic and the need to adjust capacity and deploy other operational and cost-control measures as necessary to preserve short-term liquidity needs and ensure long-term viability of our business.
 Any anticipated adjustments to capacity and other cost-savings initiatives implemented by us may vary from actual demand and capacity needs.
-We continue to focus on positioning the airline to be an industry leader in the recovery from the COVID-19 pandemic and, during the three months ended June 30, 2021, we returned all of our aircraft and employees into service across all of our stations.
+We continue to focus on positioning the airline to be an industry leader in the recovery from the COVID-19 pandemic and, during the three months ended September 30, 2021, we returned all of our aircraft and employees into service across all of our stations.